Alaa Abu Asad

 Alaa Abu Asad’s practice is centred around developing, or rather experiencing alternative trajectories where values of (re)presentation, translation, viewing, reading, and understanding intersect.
 These multilayered concerns on the essence of the artwork, its production, and its politics, stimulate Alaa’s ways of seeing, together with other aesthetical matters of how to juxtapose static photographs with moving images (video) and (written/outspoken) texts.
 How can these concerns comprehensively convey personal and common experience/s of the individual and the collective, without ignoring actual events and (past) histories that shape memory?

 Alaa lives and works between the Netherlands and Palestine.
 He received a BFA from the Department of Photography at Bezalel Academy of Arts and Design in Jerusalem, and an MA from the Dutch Art Institute (DAI) in the Netherlands.
 He worked as an assistant curator for the UNRWA audiovisual archive exhibition The Long Journey in Jerusalem, and for the Palestinian Museum between 2015-2016.
 His work has featured in Alfilm - Arab Film Festival Berlin; 5th Cairo Video Festival - Video Art & Experimental Films, Medrar, Cairo; /Si:n/ Festival, Ramallah; All the Other Lovers, 98 Weeks/Project Space, Beirut; Young Artist of the Year Award (YAYA 2018), A.M.
 Qattan Foundation, Ramallah; Toronto Palestine Film Festival (TPFF) and others.
-Alaa is currently (2020) a participant at the Van Eyck Academie in Maastricht.
+Alaa was a 2022/2023 Fellow at the TXT department, Gerrit Rietveld Academie (NL) and a 2020 resident at the post graduate Jan van Eijck Academie in Maastricht.